 - Sprinkle flour over vegetables and cook, stirring constantly, until flour is absorbed into liquid and turns light golden brown, about 1-2 minutes.

-- Add bay leaves, and bring to simmer, and simmer until thickened and glossy, about 10 minutes.
-Season gravy with salt and pepper to taste.
+- Add bay leaves, bring to a simmer, and simmer until thickened and glossy, about 10 minutes.

 - Stir in chopped thyme.